Khaledgarbaya/cra-to-gatsby-workshop/exercise/01-setup-gatsby-project/README.md

 Most of the folders and files above are optional.

-A Gatsby project is mainly an npm project that has `gatsby`, `react` and `react-dom` as dependencies.
+A Gatsby project is mainly an npm project that has `gatsby`, `react` and `react-dom` as npm dependencies.

-the equivalante of `index.html` in a Gatsby project is an `index.js` file inside the pages folder.
+the equivalante of `index.html` in a Gatsby project is an `index.js` file inside the `src/pages` folder.

 For now you can add the following code in `index.js`